Diet and prostate cancer

 Alcohol and smoking

-There is no evidence that alcohol and smoking affect the growth of prostate cancer.
-But stopping smoking and reducing alcohol intake can help you to maintain a healthy weight and is better for your overall health.
+Stopping smoking and reducing alcohol intake can help you to maintain a healthy weight and is better for your overall health.

 The government guidelines state that there is no level of drinking that can be considered completely safe.
 If you choose to drink, they recommend:

-• to drink no more than 14 units of alcohol a week.
-That's around 6 medium glasses of wine, or 6 pints of 4% beer
+to drink no more than 14 units of alcohol a week - that's around 6 medium glasses of wine, or 6 pints of 4% beer

-• if you drink this amount, to spread this evenly over at least 3 days
+if you drink this amount, to spread this evenly over at least 3 days

-• to have some alcohol free days in the week to help cut down on the amount you drink
+to have some alcohol free days in the week to help cut down on the amount you drink

 Stopping smoking is the best thing you can do for your health.
 There are lots of tools and services to help you succeed.